A monochromatic color palette has all the colors based on a single hue.

 A triadic palette is a little like a split compliment, but all the colors are roughly 120 degrees apart on the color wheel.

 A tetradic palette is built of two pairs of complimentary colors.
 You could also see them as opposing analogous colors.
-In the example of this image, I am using opposing (but not directly opposite) colors as my primary colors.
+In the example of this image, I am using opposing (but not directly opposite) colors as my main colors.